Taysom Hill: 2022 season

 New head coach Dennis Allen changed Hill's primary position from quarterback to tight end in March 2022.
 After the team re-signed Jameis Winston and picked up veteran Andy Dalton, it was decided that better use could be made of Hill's skill set as a tight end.
 Hill was expected to play as a motion tight end, flexed back from the line of scrimmage.

 Although Hill began the season listed as a tight end on the Saints' depth chart, he primarily took snaps at quarterback in the wildcat formation to begin the season and would operate primarily as a rusher throughout the year.
 Hill generated 81 yards and a touchdown on four rushes against the Falcons in Week 1 from this position.

-Hill sat out Week 3 with a rib injury and returned in Week 4 against the Vikings.
+Hill missed the Week 3 matchup against the Panthers with a rib injury and returned in Week 4 against the Vikings.
 He took snaps at quarterback, rotating with Andy Dalton.
 From the quarterback position, Hill scored his second touchdown of the season on a goal line play out of a shotgun formation.
 Hill also took snaps while positioned at wide receiver.

-On October 9, Hill had one of the best statistical games of his career against the Seattle Seahawks, scoring a career-high four touchdowns in a 39–32 victory.
-In total, he recorded nine carries for 122 yards and three touchdowns (including a go-ahead 60-yard touchdown run), completed his only pass for a 22-yard score, and recovered a fumble on special teams.
-For his performance, Hill was named NFC Offensive Player of the Week.
+During Week 5 against the Seattle Seahawks, Hill had one of the best statistical games of his career, scoring a career-high four touchdowns in the 39–32 victory.
+In total, he had nine carries for 122 yards and three touchdowns (including a go-ahead 60-yard touchdown run), completed his only pass for a 22-yard score, and recovered a fumble on special teams.
+Hill was named NFC Offensive Player of the Week for his performance.

 Hill scored his first receiving touchdown of the season in Week 7 against the Cardinals and completed both of his pass attempts for 48 yards.
 On the broadcast, longtime NFL play-by-play announcer Al Michaels referred to Hill as “Slash+” in reference to former NFL quarterback Kordell Stewart, who performed a similar role as Hill early in his career with the Pittsburgh Steelers.

-In Week 14 against the Buccaneers, Hill recorded two pass receptions for 35 yards and a touchdown.
+During a narrow Week 13 17–16 road loss to the Buccaneers on Monday Night Football, Hill recorded two pass receptions for 35 yards and a touchdown.
 He added 10 yards on three carries and completed his only pass attempt for 22 yards.
 Hill took snaps at four different positions on offense in addition to his snaps taken on special teams.

-Despite his depth chart categorization at a pass catching position, Hill set new career highs for rushing attempts, rushing yards and yards per carry while totaling 9 receptions for 77 yards on 13 targets.
+Despite his depth chart categorization at a pass catching position, Hill set new career highs for rushing attempts, rushing yards and yards per carry while totaling nine receptions for 77 yards.

 2023 season

 After a season of categorization at tight end on the Saints depth chart, Hill was moved back to his original position of quarterback.
 Pundits speculated that this was done to take advantage of the NFL's newly implemented emergency third quarterback rule.
-He finished the 2023 season with 81 carries for 401 rushing yards and four rushing touchdowns.
-Hill achieved new career highs in several receiving statistics, recording 33 receptions for 291 receiving yards and two receiving touchdowns.
+He finished the 2023 season with 81 carries for 401 yards and four touchdowns.
+Hill also achieved new career highs in several receiving statistics, recording 33 receptions for 291 yards and two touchdowns.